Object blocks

 Object tree block lets you create an object tree.
 The first specified object group will form a list of top-level objects, each of which will have a child list of objects of the second specified object group and so on.

-Use the PARENT block to create hierarchical object groups.
+Use the PARENT option to create hierarchical object groups.
 To do that, specify a property that will define the parent element for an object (or several objects if an object group contains several ones).
+If an object group consists of several objects, the PARENT option is specified for each object inside the parentheses of the group declaration.

 Parameters